 top of page

 On this trip to Italy we took the road less-traveled and explore the north / north-eastern regions of Emilia-Romagna and Lombardy after spending a few days in Lucca in Tuscany.
 Over ten days we ate the most amazing food, drove through the most stunning landscapes, met the warmest people and saw some of the greatest art and buildings of our lives, mostly unfrequented by tourists.
-It broke my heart to leave and we're already making plans to come back as soon as we can.
+We didn't want to leave and we're already making plans to come back as soon as we can.

 Our trip up north took in three fantastic and very different cities: Ferrara and Bologna in Emilia-Romagna, and Mantua in Lombardy.
 We also took a day-trip from Ferrara to Ravenna to see the mosaics.
 You will most likely need to hire a car for this trip, though it is possible to use public transport.
 Train or bus connections from Bologna to either city are infrequent and not direct, involving a number of changes, so rather than wasting precious hours on public transport we bit the bullet and played Russian Roulette with our lives on the roads of Italy.
 All the stereotypes you've heard about Italian drivers are true.
 They drive like maniacs, indicators are rarely used, and overtaking six cars or trucks on a blind bend is not unheard of.
 All part of the adventure I suppose.